Bndtools Developer Guide

 Building from the command-line

-Read the document BUILDING-GRADLE.md to learn how the build works.
+Read the document Contribution to Bnd/Bndtools to learn how the build works.

 Assuming you have Gradle (version 1.11 or better) installed, you can build bndtools from the command line by changing to the root of your checkout and typing: